PawsFlash

 Advertisement

 Dogs evolved alongside wolves — animals that learned to hide weakness to survive in the wild.
 That instinct is still deeply embedded in your dog today.
-Which means by the time your dog is visibly limping or crying out, they've likely been in discomfort for much longer than you realize.
+A dog showing obvious pain is a dog signaling vulnerability — something evolution taught them to avoid at almost any cost.

-1. Changes in Eating Habits
+Sign #1: Changes in Eating Habits

 Advertisement